 RAY ELIOT SCHWARTZ

 Ray Eliot Schwartz attended high school at the North Carolina School of the Arts and received his BFA from Virginia Commonwealth University and his MFA from University of Texas-Austin.
 He is the Academic Coordinator of the Dance Program of the University of the Americas-Puebla in México, founder of Performática: Foro Internacional de Danza Contemporánea y Artes del Movimiento, a research associate at the Center for Mind Body Movement, and a consultant and teaching artist for ArcDanz International Dance Workshop.
-Ray co-founded four contemporary dance projects in the southern U.S.: Sheep Army, The Zen Monkey Project, Steve’s House Dance Collective, and THEM.
-His primary influences in the study and practice of Contact Improvisation are Nancy Stark Smith, David Beadle, and the multiple dances he has enjoyed with people from all over the world over the last 30 years.
-He has been a guest artist for diverse populations in the US, South East Asia, South America, and Mexico and has served on the faculty of the American Dance Festival, Bates Dance Festival, MELT, the ZMP Summer Dance Intensive, the Colorado College Summer Dance Festival, and SFADI, among others.
+Ray co-founded four contemporary dance projects in the southern US: Sheep Army, The Zen Monkey Project, Steve’s House Dance Collective, and THEM.
+He has been fortunate to share his love of movement practice with diverse populations in the US, Turkey, South East Asia, South America, and Mexico and has served on the faculty of the American Dance Festival, Bates Dance Festival, MELT, the ZMP Summer Dance Intensive, Verano Chilango, Camp_iN, the Colorado College Summer Dance Festival, SFADI, and the Mexican television series showcasing national and international talent in the Mexican contemporary dance scene, Opera Prima@elcolectivo, among others.
 He is a published scholar who writes in Spanish and English about the interface of somatic movement education and contemporary dance practice.
 His somatic studies include certifications in Body-Mind Centering® and the Feldenkrais Method™.
-Additional studies include Zero-Balancing, Gross Anatomy (Dissection), Cranio-Sacral Therapy, and Traditional Thai Massage.
+Additional studies include zero-balancing, gross anatomy (dissection), cranio-sacral therapy, and traditional Thai massage.

 Photo Credit: Gabriel Morales